dkleftogi/cfDNA_AnalysisPipeline/Execution_examples.md

 ```
  /home/centos/Results/example.FgbioDeDup.bam
 ```
-which contains only consensus reads after merging togethere paired-end reads with the same UMI tag.
+which contains only consensus reads after merging together reads with the same UMI tag.

 Please note that this step generates many intermediate results that are removed at the end of execution (TODO).